Teaching for Change Partners on NEH Summer Institute

 Beyond the Master Narrative of the Civil Rights Movement: Grassroots Activism from 1940-1980

-Three key narratives will serve as the focus of this institute.
+The following narratives will serve as the focus of the institute.

-- The tradition of protest grew out of a long history of activism in the Black community.
+- The tradition of protest grew out of a long history of activism and resistance in the Black community.

 Dates: July 9 – 27, 2018 (3 weeks)